fitzoh/jvm-monitoring-workshop/2-dimensions/README.md

 # 2: Dimensions

 This application adds a small twist on the first.
-Instead of a single counter, there are three counters with the same name but different tags.
+Instead of a single counter, there are multiple counters with the same name but different tags.

-The Prometheus configuration has also been modified a bit.
+They also increment by different amounts.

-This app is actually being scraped by 2 different jobs (meaning it's recorded twice with different labels).
+The `primary` counters are always incremented on scrape, the `secondary` counters only occasionally/randomly.

 Note that this application (and most subsequent applications) contains some tests to help demonstrate concepts.